Letting go of her little girl in grace!

 And letting go is difficult.
 She wants to hold on.
 She wants to keep her safe and protected.
 Change is difficult, and while she fully recognizes the necessity of change and supports her daughter’s decision to marry, the painful feelings linger.

 At the point of the wedding: to stand and witness as her daughter and her beloved are wed and to celebrate their new and beautiful union, she’s there to hold the space, to support her little girl’s transformation, and to ensure that the ties are adequately loosened so that her little girl can begin her new life and her new family.
-This may be easier said than done because in order to support her, the mother need to first support herself.
+This may be easier said than done because, in order to support her, the mother needs to first support herself.

 The more time she takes to become a “conscious mother of the bride,” the better prepared she will be to guide her into this next phase of life.

 A daughter’s wedding is often a time when the mother faces her own mortality and realizes that she is moving into the next phase of life.
-When a woman marries, she is letting go of her identity of maiden and moving toward mother.
+When a woman marries, she is letting go of her identity of the maiden and moving toward mother.
 When a daughter marries, her mother is letting go of her identity of mother and moving toward the next identity.
 It takes courage and wisdom to become a conscious mother of the bride.
-It requires going against the grain of culture that a mother is one who attends to the external details of the wedding with grace, exquisite taste, and equanimity.
+It requires going against the grain of a culture that a mother is one who attends to the external details of the wedding with grace, exquisite taste, and equanimity.
 It is infinitely more important to a daughter that you her mom is a source of emotional support during this time.

 Just as she had to let go and watch her little girl fall when she learned to walk, so now it is time let go and watch her begin a new life, knowing she will fall, knowing that this represents a goodbye of sorts, and also knowing that nothing in this world can sever the bond between mother and daughter.